rohitpithisaria/frontendassignment/README.md

 ## The assignment

-We would like you to create an invoicing app.
-The features it should include:
+We would like you to create a small application with the following features
+## First Page - Add GSTIN
+- [ ] You have to create a page where user can add below mentioned GSTIN in the application.
+- [ ] There will be another option in this page to associate one or more Tag with the added GSTIN.
+User will be able to add new Tag and edit Old Tag if we want.
+If user create a new tag then the Tag listing should get updated and the new tag should be visible in the list.
+## Second Page - Listing of GSTIN
+- [ ] In this page, user will be able to see all the added GSTIN in his account.
+- [ ] Also, user will be able to search any GSTIN.
+- [ ] User will be able to delete any GSTIN using the delete option on the listing page.

-- [ ] Create a new invoice
+- [ ] Option of select number of GSTIN listing in a page like 5,10, 25 and 50.

-- [ ] Add line items to the invoice.
-Line items may include hours of work at a certain rate, work-related expenses, materials, labor, etc.
-- [ ] Add notes to the invoice, including possibly how to pay it, where to send checks, etc.
-- [ ] Send the invoice via email (does not have to actually send emails, but if it does, great!)
+## Few extra things which you have to do
+- [ ] Make sure you have single component for Add Tag and Delete GSTIN modal.
+You have to use Props to match the requirement but must have a single component which you should import in the both the pages.
+- [ ] No duplication of API’s as we have single API for listing and searching.

+Check this video for better understanding of the requirement - https://www.awesomescreenshot.com/video/10903727?key=4ff7db76068e70f1579bd81858ebe0a9

+GSTIN List which user will be able to import: -
+- [ ] 27AAACV2808C1ZP
+- [ ] 08ADIPA5715B1Z3
+- [ ] 08AAACH2702H1Z0
+- [ ] 07AAACH2702H1Z2
+- [ ] 20AAACH2702H1ZE
+- [ ] 29AAACI4798L1ZU
+- [ ] 36AAACI4798L1ZZ
+- [ ] 06AABCI6363G1ZN
+- [ ] 27AAACY2068D1ZG
+- [ ] 07AAACY2068D1ZI
+- [ ] 08AAACY2068D1ZG
-- [ ] View invoices including status (paid, outstanding, late, etc.)
+- [ ] 04AAACY2068D1

-Your backend can be anything, and does not have to work.
-If you would like to use a mocked-out interface, that is fine (even static data in code is ok).
+Note - Please use your email as user in all the API’s.
+We are uploading you Thunderclient collection so you can check the response from the API’s.

 #### Extra credit features

-- [ ] Add a due date to an invoice
-- [ ] View late invoices, or even better, alert when an invoice is late
 - [ ] Polish and UX
 - [ ] Highly reusable components
 - [ ] Tests

 ## Requirements

 You should use the following tools to accomplish this task: